806.8 Storm Water Pollution Prevention Plan (SWPPP)

 806.8.12 Concrete Washout

-Concrete washout BMPs should be established in designated areas for all projects where concrete production or delivery is occurring.
-Inspectors should ensure that concrete washout is not occurring in non-designated areas of the project site.
-These washouts are used to contain residual concrete, concrete associated liquids and the wash water from cleaning trucks, hoppers and chutes, which typically have a high pH and could contain other chemical additives.
-Washout BMPs can be non-leaking plastic or clay/bentonite lined pits, a straw bale enclosure lined with plastic, a storage tank or prefabricated BMP or other structure approved by the engineer or inspector.
+Concrete washout BMPs are to be established in designated areas for all projects where concrete production or delivery is occurring.
+These washouts are used to contain residual concrete, concrete associated liquids and the wash water from cleaning trucks, hoppers and chutes, which typically have a high pH, heavy metals, and could contain other chemical additives.
+Washout BMPs can be non-leaking plastic or clay/bentonite lined pits, a straw bale enclosure lined with plastic, a storage tank or prefabricated BMP or other structure approved by the engineer.
 In karst regions of the state, such as the Ozarks, extra care should be taken to ensure proper lining of earthen pits, as cracks and fissures within the bedrock could allow for direct pollution of ground water.
 Designated washout areas should be located at least 50 feet away from storm drains, ditches, streams or other water bodies.
-Washouts should be monitored like other BMPs to ensure there are no leaks and that they are operating effectively.
-They should be cleaned out when they reach 75% of their design capacity.
+Washouts should be cleaned out when they reach 75% of their design capacity.
 Care should be taken to ensure these structures do not overflow during storm events.

 806.8.13 Turbidity Reduction and Advanced Treatment Systems